Demeterio/Mod-Update-Checker/README.md

-# Mod Update Checker for The Sims 4
+# Demeterio: Mod Update Checker

 Mod Update Checker, or **MUC**, is a transparent update-notification framework for script and tuning mods made for **The Sims 4**.